ChinmayBarik214/NeuralThread-frontend-developer-assignment/README.md

   npm install
 ```

-Run the app in the development mode.
+Run the app in development mode.
 ```bash
   npm start
 ```
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.
-You may also see any lint errors in the console.
 ## Deploy
 ```bash
   npm run build